launchdarkly/hello-roku/README.md

 2. On the command line, run `make`.
 3. Upload `app.zip` to your device.

-You should see the message "Feature flag '<flag key>' is <true/false> for this user".
+You should receive the message "Feature flag '<flag key>' is <true/false> for this user".